-Introduction: Power Craftsman Battery Saw From Car
+Introduction: Power Craftsman Battery Saw and Other Tools From Car

 I've had this saw on my desk for weeks and didn't exactly know what to do with it.
 I get fixit projects from coworkers and those were not worth doing because of the cost.
 A leaf blower/weed whacker combo with failed batteries was cheaper to discard than replace even one battery.
 The plasma tv I got needs a main board but led tvs that size now are the same price as the board and internet capable, so the broken tv is going in the trash.

 The Craftsman battery powered saw I found in my church dumpster was missing the battery (of course) and the charger, but the saw looked almost new.
 A quick check on eBay showed it was not economical to buy another battery and charger.
 But the only circular saw I own is full sized and won't run from the inverter I have in my car.

 I converted a variable speed drill to run from my car battery, so I thought maybe this saw was worth converting.

 Teachers!
 Did you use this instructable in your classroom?

 Add a Teacher Note to share how you incorporated it into your lesson.

 Step 1: Testing the Saw on 12v